synopse/mORMot2/README.md

  - Is validated against FPC trunk SVN 40491, Delphi 7, XE4, XE7 and 10.3;
  - Please submit pull requests for non-validated versions.

-## MPL/GPL/LGPL Tri-License
+## MPL/GPL/LGPL Three-License

-Licensed under a disjunctive tri-license giving you the choice of one of the three following sets of free software/open source licensing terms:
+Licensed under a disjunctive three-license giving you the choice of one of the three following sets of free software/open source licensing terms:
  - Mozilla Public License, version 1.1 or later;
  - GNU General Public License, version 2.0 or later;
  - GNU Lesser General Public License, version 2.1 or later.
 This allows the use of our code in as wide a variety of software projects as possible, while still maintaining copy-left on code we wrote.

+See LICENSE.md for the licensing terms.

 ## Links